Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Bòó
 			</td>
 			<td>
-				Named after the Ş.Ç. single with the same name, which was released on 2020-09-21.
+				Named after the ŞOXI single with the same name, which was released on 2020-09-21.
 It iss worth noting that some of his most recognised music is made in October.
 			</td>
 		</tr>
 		<tr>